jellebaele/hobbyshop/api/README.md

 - [ ] CRUD Product
 - [ ] Admin priviliges (User API)
 - [ ] Get all products in parts
+- [ ] Move all authority to routes layer instead of controller layer